danmackinlay/quarto-thumbnail/README.md

 ## Using

-This extension works by walking the Quarto AST of every single element and when it encounters an image, uses `libvips` to generate webp optimized images that will be served on your browser.
+This extension works by walking the Quarto AST of every single element and when it encounters an image, uses `libvips` to generate avif optimized images that will be served on your browser.
 It also generates multiple copies to be used with [responsive images](https://web.dev/articles/serve-responsive-images), serving images appropriate for your reader's device.

 Thus, you are able to keep your original images in source control while your website deploys optimized copies.

-TODO: Add Caching

 ## Example